Neural Collapse in Test-Time Adaptation¶

 Goal

-- Explain performance degradation under distribution shift from an NC perspective
+- Explain performance degradation under distribution shift from an NC perspective.

-- Propose a theoretically motivated TTA method
+- Propose a theory-driven TTA method.

 -